adilsonx/gemini-language-bug/README.md

 Format your response in markdown with clear sections and bullet points if necessary.

-IMPORTANT: Write your response in the same language as the source document (French, English, Spanish, etc.).
+IMPORTANT: Write your response in the same language as the source document.

 Here is the document to analyze:
 ```